substrate-system/cookie/README.md

 ## Generate a secret key
 Session cookies are signed using [HMAC SHA256](https://en.wikipedia.org/wiki/HMAC), which requires using a secret key of at least 32 bytes of length.

 This package conveniently includes a command line tool to generate keys, exposed as `cookiekey`.
-After installing this as a dependency:
+After installing this as a dependency, use it like this:

 ```sh
 $ npx cookiekey